 - Bryan Singer's X-Men: Days of Future Past, with Jennifer Lawrence, James McAvoy, Michael Fassbender, Nicholas Hoult, Hugh Jackman, Ellen Page, Halle Berry.

-- Anthony and Joe Russo's Captain America: The Winter Soldier, with Chris Evans, Robert Redford, Scarlett Johansson.
+- Joe and Anthony Russo's Captain America: The Winter Soldier, with Chris Evans, Robert Redford, Scarlett Johansson.

 - Gareth Edward's Godzilla, with Aaron Taylor-Johnson, Elizabeth Olsen, Andy Serkis, Juliette Binoche, Bryan Cranston, Ken Watanabe.